sztulev/react-aws-sih-loader/README.md

 }

 ```
-Furthermore, AWSSIHContext components can be embedded, so configuration items can be added or overwritten at lower levels.
+Furthermore, multiple `AWSSIHContext` components can be embedded down the chain, so configuration items can be added or overwritten at lower levels.
 ```jsx static
 import React from 'react';
 import { AWSSIHImg as Img, AWSSIHContext } from 'react-aws-sih-loader';